Google Chrome: Development

 In March 2011, Google introduced a new simplified logo to replace the previous 3D logo that had been used since the project's inception.
 Google designer Steve Rura explained the company's reasoning for the change: "Since Chrome is all about making your web experience as easy and clutter-free as possible, we refreshed the Chrome icon to better represent these sentiments.
 A simpler icon embodies the Chrome spirit – to make the web quicker, lighter, and easier for all."

 On January 11, 2011, the Chrome product manager, Mike Jazayeri, announced that Chrome would remove H.264 video codec support for its HTML5 player, citing the desire to bring Google Chrome more in line with the currently available open codecs available in the Chromium project, which Chrome is based on.
 Despite this, on November 6, 2012, Google released a version of Chrome on Windows which added hardware-accelerated H.264 video decoding.
 In October 2013, Cisco announced that it was open-sourcing its H.264 codecs, and it would cover all fees required.

 On February 7, 2012, Google launched Google Chrome Beta for Android 4.0 devices.
 On many new devices with Android 4.1 or later preinstalled, Chrome is the default browser.
 In May 2017, Google announced a version of Chrome for augmented reality and virtual reality devices.

+In August 2020, Google transitioned Chrome for Android to a 64-bit architecture starting with Chrome 85 for supported high-end mobile devices to improve performance.
+In 2022, Chrome 104 introduced enhanced integration with the broader Android operating system, debuting partial custom tabs to allow multi-tasking alongside native apps.
+Google expanded its Privacy Sandbox initiative to Chrome for Android in February 2023 with the release of Chrome 110, testing on-device privacy APIs to replace cross-app tracking.
+Following these infrastructure shifts, Chrome began deploying localized, compressed small language models, allowing the browser to execute Gemini Nano on-device AI operations entirely offline via the experimental "window.ai" API.